highcharts/highcharts/docs/chart-concepts/3d-charts.md

 Just like in normal column charts, the Highcharts 3D plugin does allow to display a series of charts and to order these as desired using techniques like _grouping_ and _stacking_.

 By default, _grouping_ is **true** in Highcharts, displaying the columns next to each other, in Highcharts 3D this is still the same: the columns will be standing next to each other on the front row of your chart.
 By setting _grouping_ to **false**, the columns will be placed behind each other in order of appearance.
-The default behavious is to place the columns without any spacing against each other, this can be modified by setting the _groupZPadding_ option
+The default behaviour is to place the columns without any spacing against each other, this can be modified by setting the _groupZPadding_ option

     plotOptions.column.groupZPadding: Spacing between columns on the z-axis.